tuesy/redshift-ruby-tutorial/README.md

 cd redshift-ruby-tutorial
 ```

-Next, update your environment variables by editing and sourcing the ~/.bash_profile:
+Next, update your environment variables by editing and sourcing the ~/.bash_profile.
+You should use the info from  when you created your cluster.

 ```bash
 # redshift-ruby-tutorial